Historical Context of Germanic Warband Culture

 Once battle was joined, constant vocalization—whether song, shouted insults, or the famous Goth cry—kept soldiers in a state of high arousal.
 The noise also confused the enemy and prevented commanders from being heard, hampering tactical adjustments.
 Some accounts suggest that the best singers were placed in the front ranks; their role was to lead the chant while fighting, inspiring those behind them.
 This required exceptional courage, and such singers were often honored with extra shares of loot.

 The interplay of song and battle cry continued throughout the engagement.
 When a warrior killed a notable opponent, he might shout a verse praising his own strength or mocking the fallen.
-This further boosted morale and demoralized the enemy.
+This boosted morale and demoralized the enemy.
 The chaotic noise of the shield-wall—clashing iron, screaming, and rhythmic chanting—created an almost trance-like state in veteran warriors, who could fight for hours without fatigue.
 Roman soldiers, trained in disciplined silence, found this cacophony profoundly unsettling.

 Comparison with Roman War Cries and Other Cultures

 Comparable traditions exist among other warrior cultures: the Māori haka, the Celtic cathach, and the Zulu isigubhu all used dance, song, and rhythm to prepare for combat.
-The Germanic version was unique in its use of shield resonance as an acoustic amplifier—a deliberate technology of intimidation that required minimal equipment.
+The Germanic version was unique in its use of shield resonance as an acoustic amplifier—a deliberate technology of intimidation requiring minimal equipment.
 Archaeologists have found shield bosses with wear patterns consistent with repeated percussive use, possibly from beating them in rhythm during songs.

 Legacy in Medieval and Modern Tradition